fastai/fastprogress/README.md

 ```
 or:
 ```
 conda install -c fastai fastprogress
 ```
 Note that this requires python 3.6 or later.

 ## Usage

 Here is a simple example.
 Each bar takes an iterator as a main argument, and we can specify the second bar is nested with the first by adding the argument parent=mb.
 We can then
-- add a comment in the first bar by changing the value of mb.first_bar.comment
+- add a comment in the first bar by changing the value of mb.main_bar.comment
 - add a comment in the first bar by changing the value of mb.child.comment
 - write a line between the two bars with mb.write('message')